 How to make potato and onion bhajis

-You can get the complete list of ingredients and complete instructions for making these potato and oion bhajis on the printable recipe card at the end of this post.
+You can get the complete list of ingredients and full instructions for making these potato and onion bhajis on the printable recipe card at the end of this post.

-The ingredients you will need are equal qualtities of finely sliced onion, and grated potato.
+The ingredients you will need are equal quantities of finely sliced onion and grated potato.

-You will also need a few spices – ground cumin, ground coriander, turmeric, garam masala and chili flakes.
+You will also need a few spices - ground cumin, ground coriander, turmeric, garam masala and chilli flakes.
 I also like to add crushed garlic and a little ginger.
-You can use fresh garlic and ginger, or if you don’t have fresh, just use garlic and ginger from a jar.
+You can use fresh garlic and ginger, but if you don't have fresh, use garlic and ginger from a jar.

-A note on the chili – I used 1/2 teaspoon of dried chili flakes and the heat was just about right for my taste.
-You can adjust the heat to your own taste by increasing the amout of chili flakes that you add.
-Of course, if you don’t like chili, you can leave it out entirely.
-You cn make these potato and onion bhajis as mild or as spicy as you like.
+A note on the chilli - I used ½ teaspoon of dried chilli flakes and the heat was just about right for my taste.
+You can adjust the heat to your own taste by increasing the amount of chilli flakes you add.
+Of course, if you don't like chilli, you can leave it out entirely.
+You can make these potato and onion bhajis as mild or as spicy as you like.

 The other ingredients you will need are flour, water, salt (optional as always) and a neutral cooking oil such as canola or sunflower, for frying.
 Don’t use olive oil for frying the bhajis as it won’t get hot enough.
 You need to use sunflower or canola oil.